Samsung/tizen-docs/docs/application/native/guides/device/battery-monitor.md

     ```

 - Get the battery usage information of an application ID for each resource over a specific interval of time.
   To get the resource ID, use the `battery_monitor_resource_id_e` enum.
-The from and to time of the period should be set as Unix epoch time in seconds:
+The timestamps **from** and **to** must be set as per the Unix Epoch time format:

     ```
     battery_usage_data_h data_handle = NULL;
-    /* To get the usage for past 1000 seconds from current epoch time */ int period_t = 1000;
+    /* To get the usage for past thousand seconds from the current epoch time */ int period_t = 1000;
     to = now; from = to - period_t;

-    /*First use this API to fetch the usage for all the available resources in the data handle*/ error_code = battery_monitor_get_power_usage_by_app_for_all_resources(app_id, from, to, &data_handle);
+    /*Use this API to fetch the usage of all the available resources in the data handle*/ error_code = battery_monitor_get_power_usage_by_app_for_all_resources(app_id, from, to, &data_handle);
     if (error_code == BATTERY_MONITOR_ERROR_NONE)
         printf("Data Handle information received");